tkellogg/MongoDB.FSharp/README.md

 Note also that this requires at least version 1.8.1 of the official MongoDB driver.
 That version includes some API that makes this whole project possible.

 Install NuGet and run this from the Package Manager Console.
-The F# driver builds on top of the officiel C# driver so first you need to install the C# driver

-    PM> Install-Package mongocsharpdriver

-and then you install the F# driver

     PM> Install-Package MongoDB.FSharp